gresockj/bbende.github.com/_posts/2016-04-25-building-a-plugin-for-apache-ranger.md

 * ranger-yourservice-security.xml
 * ranger-yourservice-audit.xml

-Examples of these files can be found the Ranger code.
+Examples of these files can be found in the Ranger code.

 ### Auditing

 Auditing is performed by the ResultProcessor used by the RangerBasePlugin.
 A default result processor can be set on the base plugin, or a result processor can be passed as a parameter to the isAccessAllowed method.
-The default result processor to perform auditing is RangerDefaultAuditHandler.
+The standard result processor that performs auditing is RangerDefaultAuditHandler.
 If no result processor is specified, then no auditing will be performed.

 The destination of the audit information is specified in the audit XML config file described above.
 The configuration